UC Law Journal

-The UC Law Journal is the oldest law journal at the University of California, College of the Law, San Francisco (formerly University of California, Hastings College of the Law).
-It began in 1949 in San Francisco, California as the Hastings Law Journal.
-As of 1997, it is under the umbrella of the O'Brien Center for Scholarly Publications.
+The UC Law Journal is the flagship law journal at the University of California, College of the Law, San Francisco (formerly University of California, Hastings College of the Law).
+It began in 1949 in San Francisco, California as the Hastings Law Journal and is the oldest law review at the school.

-The Journal has six issues per volume in December, January, March, May, June, and August.
+In 2022, the journal became part of the newly announced Justice Wiley W. Manuel Center for Scholarly Publications, named after UC Law alumnus and former California Supreme Court Justice Wiley W. Manuel.

-Every year, the Journal hosts a symposium inviting speakers from around the country on varied topics.
-One issue per volume is dedicated to articles on the Symposium.
+The Journal publishes six issues per volume in December, January, March, May, June, and August.
+The Journal also hosts an annual symposium featuring speakers from around the country presenting on varied topics of interest to the legal community.
+One issue per volume is dedicated to articles related to the Symposium.

-Washington & Lee ranks the UC Law Journal well, coming in at number 31 in 2011.
+Washington & Lee ranked UC Law Journal at number 31 in 2011.

 Articles cited in the U.S. Supreme Court

 A 1987 article was cited in the recent Supreme Court Case of American Needle Inc. v.
 National Football League.
 The article, Conflicts of Interest and Fiduciary Duties in the Operation of a Joint Venture was written by Professor Zenichi Shishido of Japan.

 The famous Fourth Amendment case, Terry v.
 Ohio, cites a note, Stop and Frisk Law in California, by then-student Harvey E. Henderson, Jr.

 Several other articles published by the UC Law Journal have been cited by the United States Supreme Court: